 Online Light Flashing Green

-- Meaning: The device is trying to get online, albeit unsuccessfully
+- Meaning: The modem is trying to get online, albeit unsuccessfully.

 6. Broadband Light